-Instead, when asked "What will you do if you don't get this position?," formulate a reply that answers their concerns.
+Instead, when asked, "What will you do if you don't get this position?" formulate a reply that answers their concerns.
 Try to determine their goals, as well as your own.
 Then, look for areas of overlap between their goals and your long-term plans and emphasize your loyalty to the organization.

 One possible reply:

 I am committed to this company and its advancement so, should I not be selected, I will work with and support whoever might get selected.
-However, I do feel that my experience in the department and with the team would make me the best candidate.
+However, I do feel that my experience in the department and on the team would make me the best candidate.

 Note that this reply, while displaying professionalism and maturity, also takes the opportunity to remind the interviewer of your skills and aptitude for the role.